khofstadter/navigatingthedigitalworld.com/docs/project-management.md

 ![](../assets/img/apm-vs-waterfall.svg)

-*Can you think of instances where you used these two methods?*
+*Can you think of examples where you have used (or are still using) these two methods in your education?*

 ### 1. Goals

-- Conduct an initial literature review and discussions to help establish:
+Conduct an initial literature review and discussions to help establish:
-  - one or more **research questions** (RQs) and
+  1. one or more **research questions** (RQs) and
-  - steps towards answering the RQs with **research objectives** (ROs)
+  2. steps towards answering the RQs with **research objectives** (ROs)
+      - ROs are basically the main tasks of your project to help you answer the RQs.
       - It's fine if the RQs and the ROs change over time (but don't overdo it).
-- ROs are basically the main tasks of your project to help you answer the RQs.

 ### 2. Design
+Draft
-- Draft creative concepts (narratives, ideas) to address the project goals.
+- creative concepts (narratives, ideas) to address the project goals.
-- Define a timeline with deadlines and milestones using a [Gantt chart](https://www.gantt.com/).
+- a timeline with deadlines and milestones using a [Gantt chart](https://www.gantt.com/).
-- Define a thorough task list (this will need regular updating).
+- a thorough task list (this will need regular updating).

 ### 3. Development
-- Develop your concepts, which can involve:
+Developing drafts can involve:
-  - Gathering more data (e.g., via literature review).
+1. Gathering more data (e.g., via exploratory, then focused and finally refined literature reviews).
+2. Analyzing your data.
+3. Producing
-  - Producing text (e.g., books, journal articles, blog posts) through analyzing, critiquing, etc.
+   1. text (e.g., for books, journal articles, blog posts).
-  - Producing audio (e.g., interviews, sound design and music, etc.).
+   2. audio (e.g., interviews, sound design and music, etc.).
-  - Producing video (e.g., a vlog with screencasts, short film documentaries, art films, music videos).
+   3. video (e.g., a vlog with screencasts, short film documentaries, art films, music videos).

 ### 4. Testing
-- Test the developed concepts (e.g., via feedback or with participants).
+Test the developed work, even if it is in progress (i.e unfinished) (e.g., via informal or formal feedback).
-- Analyze the gathered data.

 ### 5. Deployment
-- Here we publish, i.e., distribute, disseminate, share, and advertise our work (e.g., via):
+In this stage our work is
+1. published
+2. disseminated (i.e., shared, advertised) via
-  - Presenting and demonstrating our work (or work in progress) at academic or public events.
+   - academic or public events
-  - Publishing through academic or public-facing channels (e.g., journals, magazines, or music labels, film festivals).
+   - academic or public channels (e.g., journals, magazines, or music labels, film festivals).
-  - Self-publishing.
+     - can self-publish as well (e.g. on your own website for your own 'tribe')

-- It's important to contextualize our work for different channels (synchronize your work with your target audience's thinking, e.g., by using context-specific vocabulary).
+It's important to contextualize our work for different channels (synchronize your work with your target audience's thinking, e.g., by using context-specific vocabulary).

 ## Research Narrative, Methods and Tools
 The list below is organized with a chronological narrative (e.g., to help start a project).
 However, as APM stages iterate cycles, the methods and tools below can be used in a variety of ways: sequentially, in parallel, or driven by emerging questions and ideas.
 (But make sure you are aware of deadlines!)